deepesdl/deepesdl-doc/docs/guide/jupyterlab.md

 7. Make sure to set a meaningful value to the environment's `name` property, so also your teammates will know what it is about.
 8. Once you are happy with your environment hit submit and grab a coffee.
-It will take some time to create your custom envrionment.
+It will take some time to create your custom environment.
 9. After submission, it will appear in the overview on https://deep.earthsystemdatalab.net/conda-store/
 10. You can click on the name of your newly created environment and see its